hamvocke/hamvocke.github.io/_drafts/2014-11-17-hallo-hamburg.md

 wake up in, an unknown way to work, being a complete stranger in a big city. _"This will take ages to get used to"_, was the thought that constantly accompanied me.

-I took the _S31_ and the _U3_ lines to the office that morning which worked way better that I expected, given that I am a total public transport dilettante.
+I took public transport to the office that morning which worked way better than I expected, considering I am a complete public transport dilettante.
 So there I was, outside of the new office, way ahead of my time and hesitant to enter.
 I grabbed a coffee from a shop at the corner and decided to wait outside since I did not want to be the first on the scene.

 When I finally entered the office I was greeted by a sweet breakfast with Franzbrötchen, Croissants and more people than I could ever remember in such a short time.
-Everyone was keen to introduce themselves and curious to hear who I was and what I had to tell. `anxiety--;`
+Everyone was keen to introduce themselves and curious to hear who I was and what I had to tell.

 # Polyglot projects and the best tools for the job
 Right during our breakfast I was told which project I'd be assigned to.
-I only got the project's name so I was eager to get to know more about what would keep me occupied for the next months.
+I only got to know the project's name so I was eager to get to know more about what would keep me occupied for the next months.
 After a short time of fiddling around with my new notebook I had a session in which I was introduced to the project, the business model and the technologies we chose to work with.
 Hearing about the technology